patriciogonzalezvivo/eyeo16/README.md

 Note:
-In June 2011  (five years ago)... without any notice.... and after 50 years of lying dormant a volcano at the south of Chile call Puyehue made eruption.
+In June 2011  (five years ago)...

+after 50 years of lying dormant, and without any notice,

+a volcano in southern Chile called Puyehue erupted.

 --